truchas/truchas/BUILDING.md

 first stage involves building and installing additional third party libraries (TPL) that Truchas requires and which are not present on your system.
 This only needs to be done once.
 A cmake superbuild project for this stage can be found in the `tpl` subdirectory.
-See the README file in that directory for instructions.
+See [tpl/README.md](./tpl/README.md) for instructions.

 Once the required TPLs are installed, the procedure for building Truchas is straightforward.
 You create a build directory, run cmake from that directory, and then run make.
 What you choose for a build directory is irrelevant (other than it must be different than the current directory).
 Here is an example:

     $ mkdir build
     $ cd build